Paper money of the Hungarian pengő: B.-pengő notation: 1 trillion (short scale) pengő

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Soviet Red Army issues

 In 1944, during the Soviet occupation of Hungary, the Red Army issued paper money without cover in the areas under its control.
 These banknotes were of poor quality, easily counterfeited, and aggravated the inflation of the pengő.
+They featured the text "A Vöröshadsereg parancsnoksága pengő" (The Read Army Command's pengő).